wger-project/docs/docs/development/backend.rst

 Other
 -----
-* To update changes consult the :ref:`updating` section.

 * For a description of the available settings consult :ref:`settings`.

 * You might need to start :ref:`celery` as well if you want to to run certain